 Teacher Loan Forgiveness Program

-To apply: After you’ve hit five years of service, fill out and send this application to your servicer.
-The Chief Administrative Officer has to certify your employment.
-That means if you've taught in several schools in the past half a decade, you'll have to get the CAO at each of those school to sign off that you taught at their school.
+To apply: After you’ve hit five years of service teaching at an eligible elementary, middle or high school, fill out and send thisteacher loan forgiveness application to your servicer.
+The chief administrative officer at your school will have to certify your employment.
+That means if you've taught in several schools in the past five years, you'll have to get the CAO at each of those school to sign off that you taught at their school to qualify for BIE or Title I school loan forgiveness.

 Perkins Loan Cancellation for Teachers

-The Perkins Loan program forgives your student debt little by little each year until you hit 100% in your fifth year of full-time employment.
-Perkins loans have a lifetime maximum of $27,500 for undergraduates, and up to $60,000 for grad students, in case you have any advanced education masters or PhD degrees.
-Perkins is the only program to count work at private schools towards the requirement - so long as they’re a non-profit registered with the IRS.
+The Perkins Loan program forgives your student debt little by little each year until you hit 100% of your balance in your fifth year of teaching full-time.
+Perkins loans have a lifetime maximum of $27,500 for undergraduates, and up to $60,000 for grad students, in case you have any advanced education masters or Ph.D. degrees.
+Similar to the other programs, teachers in Title I and BIE schools qualify.
+But, unlike the other options, Perkins is the only program that allows teachers working at private schools to qualify for Perkins Loan cancellation, as long as the school is a nonprofit registered with the IRS.

 - Year 1: 15%